spiral/docs/http/response.md

 # Response and Responders
-As in case with active request scope you are able to get access to initial instance of response in your controllers in PSR7 fashion.
+As in case with active request scope, you are able to get access to current instance of response in your controllers in PSR7 fashion.

 ```php
 public function indexAction(ResponseInterface $response)